There are broadly no changes to the rights and status of UK nationals (and their direct family) living in France while the UK remains in the EU.

 Looking forward, it’s probably best to apply for an EU carte de séjour (registration card) as well, which is free.

 One issue not yet agreed on is onward movement beyond 2020 – for example if you currently reside in France but wanted to move to another EU country thereafter – but as soon as we know the details, you’ll know them too ok!
 In the meantime join others and learn more in the forum.

 Official information for UK nationals moving to and living in France need to know, including Brexit guidance, residency, healthcare and driving.

 Check the entry requirements for France.

-If you are resident in France before the end of the implementation period on 31 December 2020, you will be able to stay.
+If you are resident in France before the transition period ends on 31 December 2020, you will be able to stay.

 Passports and travel after Brexit

 The rules on travel will stay the same until the end of the implementation period on 31 December 2020.
 During this time you can continue to travel to countries in the Schengen area or elsewhere in the EU with your UK passport.